An Innovative and Collaborative Experience

-|And Then:||An Ambassador Team is selected to represent the United States at the annual Design for Change Global Conference, held in a different country each year.|
+|When:||Teams submit their projects to DFC by May 15, 2019.
+Each team has the opportunity to be selected to represent the United States at the annual Design for Change Global Conference, held in a different country each year.|

-- 2. We support student-driven social impact: Educators facilitate each stage of Feel, Imagine, Do, Share process, enabling students to respond and take action on a local issue they are passionate about.
+- 2. We support student-driven social impact: Educators facilitate each stage of the Feel, Imagine, Do, Share process, enabling students to respond and take action on a local issue they are passionate about.

 - 3. We connect to a global network: By participating in Design for Change, students join a coalition of young people creating social change around the world by designing solutions to address the UN Global Goals.